Logout

 Switch Mode: Converting Customers Between Programs To Maximize Learning

 Eversource’s managed charging programs have come a long way since 2019 when the first EVSE enrolled in the ConnectedSolutions demand response program.
-The launch of a new EV Program in Connecticut in 2022 prompted the start of their managed charging program evolution, which has required them to incorporate a new element into the program design each year while maintaining and ultimately converting legacy cohorts.
-Managing the complexity associated with running multiple variations of a similar program for unique groups of customers is a challenge, and also provided incredible learning opportunities that Eversource did not squander.
-Working closely with their evaluation and implementation vendors, Eversource was able to observe the impacts that the introduction of new program elements had on customer behavior and satisfaction with their managed charging programs.
+A new EV program in Connecticut in 2022 launched Eversource’s managed charging program evolution, which has required it to incorporate a new element into the program design each year while maintaining and ultimately converting legacy cohorts.
+Managing the complexity associated with running multiple variations of a similar charging program for unique groups of customers is a challenge, but it has provided valuable learnings for the utility and its implementation and evaluation partners.
+Join us to hear Eversource’s observations on the impacts of its new program elements on customer behavior and customer satisfaction with its managed charging programs.

 Moderator